 If you click on the exclamation mark, the website will show a clear message saying ‘Your connection to this site is not secure.’

 Google now counts the SSL certificate as a lightweight ranking signal.
-Therefore, SSL certificates can also help with the ranking of the website in search engines.
+Therefore, SSL certificates can also help with the ranking of the website in search engines and mitigates the potential for online frauds.

 Here is how the SSL-secured websites look in various search browsers.